A robust approach to quantifying uncertainty in matching problems of causal inference: Robust Z-Test

 \subsection{Computing $\zz$ Under General Constraints}

-Robust $z$-tests under general match quality constraints can be formulated as ILPs that can be solved with any of the common solvers.
 The $z$ statistic is clearly not linear in the decision variables (the match assignments).
-If one were to optimize it directly, a solution could be approximated using a MINLP (mixed-integer nonlinear programming solver) but guarantees on the optimality of the solution could not necessarily be made.
+If one were to optimize it directly, a solution could be approximated using a MINLP (mixed-integer nonlinear programming solver) but guarantees on the optimality of the solution might take an incredibly long time.
 In what follows, we show how this problem can be simplified to be solved by an algorithm that solves several linear integer programming problems instead.
 This algorithm benefits from the computational speed of ILP solvers, compared to MINLP solvers, and has a guarantee on the optimality of the solution.

 To create the ILP formulation, we note that the objective is increasing in the average of the differences (this term appears both in the numerator and denominator), and it is decreasing in the sum of the squared differences (this term is the first term of $\hat{\sigma}$).
-We then replace the nonlinear objective in \eqref{Eq:Zscore} as follows:
+We then replace the nonlinear objective in \eqref{eq:zrobust}, expanded in \eqref{Eq:Zscore}, as follows:

-which is now linear.
+which is now linear in the decision variables.
 The quantity in \eqref{ztestobjlinear} is the estimated treatment effect.
-Simultaneously, we will limit the sum of squared differences term by $b_l$, which is now a parameter rather than a decision variable.
+Simultaneously, we will limit the sum of squared differences term in the denominator by $b_l$, which is now a parameter rather than a decision variable.
 Thus, we will optimize treatment effect subject to a bound on the variance.
 We accomplish this by introducing a new constraint:

-Putting this together, the new formulation is an ILP. \\
+Putting this together, the new formulation is an ILP.
+We simply need to solve it for many values of $b_l$. \\

 \textbf{Formulation 3: ILP formulation for $z$-test}